Table of Contents

 *You should always strive to control the eccentric phase.
 For example, performing an uncontrolled eccentric phase with push-ups results in crashing into the ground.
 Keeping the eccentric phase controlled, even when done quickly, allows more consistent form and lowers the risk of injury.

 When doing a push-up the weight is constant throughout the movement.
 However, you can loop a band or chains around their body to increase the resistance when the arms approach full extension.
 “Variable resistance” describes an exercise where the load varies throughout the lift.
-Beginners do not need to use variable resistance strategies; however, practically speaking, any exercise utilizing resistance bands by definition incorporates variable resistance to a degree.(Wallace, 2018) Of interest, a recent systematic review and meta-analysis (“SR/MA”) found comparable results between training with resistance bands or elastic tubing compared to using weight machines or free weights in people without significant resistance training experience.(Lopes, 2019)
+Beginners do not need to use variable resistance strategies; however, practically speaking, any exercise utilizing resistance bands by definition incorporates variable resistance to a degree.(Wallace, 2018) Of interest, a recent systematic review and meta-analysis (“SR/MA”) found comparable results between training with resistance bands or elastic tubing compared to using weight machines or free weights in people without significant resistance training experience, and other reviews have found no benefit or detriment to using various variable resistance modalities, so this is a viable option to use if you prefer.(Lopes, 2019; Andersen, 2022; Fuentes-García, 2023)

 Another consideration is the “range of motion” (“ROM”).(Newmire, 2020) With push-ups you can descend from full arm extension to the point where the chest is just above the ground and then go back to full extension.
 Alternatively, you can cut the endpoints short and go between the points where their chest is several inches above the ground at the bottom and the arms are not fully extended at the top.
 This describes full ROM and partial ROM, respectively.
 You can even increase the full ROM if you put your hands on blocks of some sort to obtain a deeper stretch of the chest at the bottom of the movement without the floor getting in the way.